dimitris93/route-planner-backend/README.md

 ## Query graph

-Then, we take the projection (always on edge) of the user's node to the nearest edge we just calculated.
-This way we will find a point on the nearest edge.
+The projection of the user's given coordinate to the nearest edge we just calculated is a point on the nearest edge.
 That point will be added to what we call `query graph` as a `virtual node`.
 For example:

 ![2](https://i.gyazo.com/f804092e638dd6884ef84ef926161993.png)